jmaillot/name-codex/README.md

 - **Convention Reference**: a value dictionary for every segment used

 ### Data-driven
 All conventions, segment libraries and generators are plain JSON under `src/rules`, `src/data/segments`, `src/data/generators` — add or adjust a naming standard without touching the code.
+Shared segment definitions live in `segment-catalog.json`; individual rules reference libraries and can restrict or reshape them with `allowedValues`, mutual exclusions and pattern literals.

 ## Tech stack